kbopenbib/kbopenbib_data/README.md

 information of the German Research Foundation in OpenAlex and in OPENBIB.
-Only publications funded by the German [Open-Access-Publikationskosten](https://www.dfg.de/en/research-funding/funding-opportunities/programmes/infrastructure/lis/funding-opportunities/open-access-publication-funding) program are considered (no restrictions to document or publication types).
+Only publications funded by the German [Open-Access-Publikationskosten](https://www.dfg.de/en/research-funding/funding-opportunities/programmes/infrastructure/lis/funding-opportunities/open-access-publication-funding) program are considered.
 Publications are assigned to German institutions exclusively via OPENBIB address information.
+No restrictions were placed on the type of documents or publications, however most of the records are journal articles.

 <figure>
     <img src="examples/funding_information_sectors.png" width="80%" />